-Some people with diabetes develop serious complications with their eyes, called diabetic retinopathy.
-If you don’t get this treated properly, it can lead to sight loss.
+Diabetes can affect your eyes in many ways.
+Some people go on to develop an eye complication called diabetic retinopathy.
+If you don’t get this eye problem treated in time, it can lead to sight loss.

 What is diabetic retinopathy and what causes it?

-And there are lots of important blood vessels in your eyes.
-These vessels help supply blood to the seeing part of the eye (called the retina).
 When these blood vessels are damaged, they can get blocked, leak or grow randomly.
 This means the retina can’t get the blood it needs and so can’t work properly.
-Which means you won’t be able to see properly.
+This means you won’t be able to see properly.

 There are lots of things you can do to keep your blood sugars and your blood pressure in your target range.
-And the more you do this, the lower your risk of developing serious problems with your eyes.
+The more you do this, the lower your risk of developing serious problems with your eyes.

-Background retinopathy (sometimes called background changes) – this is stage one.
+This is sometimes called background retinopathy.
 It means your eye sight isn’t affected yet but you need to prevent the problem getting worse.
 You might hear this called R1 when you get your eye screening results.